R0mainSR/BackwardsSMBU/progression.md

 ## World 9 : Superstar Road (0%)

-*To play on levels on this world, I recommend to play from a 100% file done on the original game because this hack is impossible to complete to 100% from a new file.*
+*To play levels on this world, I recommend to play from a 100% file done on the original game because this hack is impossible to complete to 100% from a new file.*

 - 9-1 : **Not started yet**
 - 9-2 : **Not started yet**